-ARCHITECTURAL STYLE: Federation Queen Anne CONSTRUCTION DATE: c1906 DEMOLISHED: N/A HISTORIC THEMES: Occupations 306: Domestic activities Social and civic activities 405: Sport, recreation and entertainment Outside influences : 501: World Wars and other wars VALUES AND STATEMENT OF SIGNIFICANCE: Tampina, a single-storey brick and iron residence constructed c.1906 in the Federation Queen Anne style, has cultural heritage significance for the following reasons: The place has historic value as the construction of the place was as a direct result of the growth and development of the horse racing industry in Perth and in Belmont in particular in the 1890s and early 1900s; the place displays aesthetic qualities characteristic of the Federation period and exhibits some fine decorative design detailing, particularly the joinery, tuck-pointing and richly varied roof form the place has social value for its: associations with the horse racing industry and prominent racing identity, J. F. G. Robinson; associations with the RAAF during World War Two, and use as a hostel for mentally and physically disabled children.
-LEVEL OF SIGNIFICANCE century development of the Redcliffe/Belmont area.
-Exceptional MANAGEMENT CATEGORY Category 1 Easential to the heritage of the City of Belmont.
+ARCHITECTURAL STYLE: Federation Queen Anne CONSTRUCTION DATE: c1906 DEMOLISHED: N/A HISTORIC THEMES: Occupations 306: Domestic activities Social and civic activities 405: Sport, recreation and entertainment Outside influences: 501: World Wars and other wars VALUES AND STATEMENT OF SIGNIFICANCE: Tampina, a single-storey brick and iron residence constructed c.1906 in the Federation Queen Anne style, has cultural heritage significance for the following reasons: The place has historic value as the construction of the place was as a direct result of the growth and development of the horse racing industry in Perth and in Belmont in particular in the 1890s and early 1900s; the place displays aesthetic qualities characteristic of the Federation period and exhibits some fine decorative design detailing, particularly the joinery, tuck-pointing and richly varied roof form the place has social value for its: associations with the horse racing industry and prominent racing identity, J. F. G. Robinson;associations with the RAAF during World War Two, and use as a hostel for mentally and physically disabled children. the place contributes to the local community's sense of place as one of the few large residences remaining from the turn of the century development of the Redcliffe/Belmont area.
+LEVEL OF SIGNIFICANCE Exceptional MANAGEMENT CATEGORY Category 1 Essential to the heritage of the City of Belmont.
 Rare or outstanding example.
 Recommended for inclusion on the State Register of Heritage Places.
 The place should be retained and conserved unless there is no feasible and prudent alternative to doing otherwise.
 Any alterations or extensions should reinforce the significance of the place and be in accordance with a Conservation Plan (if one exists for the place).
 Include on the Local Planning Scheme No 15 Heritage List.
 PHYSICAL DESCRIPTION: Tampina is a single-storey brick building with a corrugated iron roof.
 The former house now provides office accommodation and is located in a light industrial area in Redcliffe.
 The building is enclosed with metal fencing and a modest garden of grass.
 There are a few mature trees located between the fence and the main elevation.
-Constructed in the Federation Queen Anne style, the place has a U- shaped plan form.
+Constructed in the Federation Queen Anne style, the place has a U-shaped plan form.
 Verandahs are evident on the north and west elevations and also along the rear elevation providing covered access to the building.
 A flat metal deck roof extends from this rear verandah over land to the south of the building to provide undercover parking.
 The roof is constructed with a lower pitch over the verandahs.
-Two half-gabled forms of equal size and with timber louvred vents are a prominent feature in the principal elevation facing Great Eastern Highway.
+Two halfgabled forms of equal size and with timber louvred vents are a prominent feature in the principal elevation facing Great Eastern Highway.